tabman83/netplanning-server/README.md

-NetPlanning
+netplanning
 ===========

-NetPlanning server and client applications.
+NetPlanning server and API to support the NetPlanning client application